 I’m Rob Fahey.
 I’m a PhD candidate at Waseda University in Tokyo, where I study contemporary politics and political communication.
 My research focuses on political communications and electoral campaigning in Japanese democracy, including the emerging role of social networks.
-I speak Japanese pretty well, read it competently and write it with the grace and flair of a crayon-wielding five-year-old.
+I also have academic interests in machine learning and natural language processing, and their application to political science research, and in the politics of gender and sexuality.

 Beyond politics, I have wide-ranging interests in Japanese society and history.
 Originally from Ireland, I lived in London for almost 15 years before moving to Tokyo, so I also have a keen interest in British politics.